garrandall/popular-music-data/tracks/what-s-my-name--snoop-dogg.md

 ---
 EeeyiyiyiyiyahtheDoggPound'sinthehou-owwse (the bomb)
 EeeyiyiyiyiyeahtheDoggPound'sinthehou-oww-owse
-Snoop Doggy, Do-owww-ohhhh-oggg (the bomb)
+Snoop Doggy, Do-owww-oh-oggg (the bomb)
-Snoop Doggy, Do-owww-ohhhh-oggg (Dog)
+Snoop Doggy, Do-owww-oh-oggg (Dog)

 From the depths of the sea, back to the block